LudumDare/ludumdare.com/content/rules/index.md

 ## The Jam category
-The **Jam** is the category for everyone.
+The **Jam** is the category is for everyone.
 Teams, individuals, anyone looking to join us and make a game.

 1. Work alone or in a team.
 2. Create a game in **72 hours**.